crhall-writing/crhall-writing.github.io/_poems/mansion-by-the-sea.md

 when he ran Kodak
 and you smile, moving on
 feeling the sand crabs
-trying to reach the surface
+reaching the bottoms of your feet
-every time
+each and every time
-the tide returns to sea
+the tide returns to the sea

 and whenever you might catch
 glimpse of a dolphin passing